cragis/McP/instructions/senses.md

 ![](img/xendstopmount_mounted.jpg)\

 Then mount the x_endstop using 2 M2 screws.
+It may be necessary/helpful to ream out the holes slightly before you insert the M2 screws.

 #### [Previous Step: hand](hand.md) &nbsp;&nbsp;&nbsp; [Next Step: heart](heart.md)